svdoever/svdoever.github.io/src/pages/Sitecore_demo_portal_sitecore_cli.md

 Login information has been saved.
 ```

 Lets see if it really works.
-One of the commands in the configuration of XM Cloud using the Sitecore demo portal (see [XM Cloud series - Part 1 - create an empty environment from scratch with the demo portal](https://www.sergevandenoever.nl/XM_Cloud_empty_environment/) was:
+One of the commands in the configuration of Sitecore XM 10.2 using the Sitecore demo portal (see [Sitecore demo portal series - Part 1 - create an empty environment from scratch with the demo portal](https://www.sergevandenoever.nl/Sitecore_demo_portal_empty_environment/) was:

 ```
 sitecore index rebuild